Baltimore riot of 1968: Damage

 In the next few days, six people died, 700 were injured, and 5,800 were arrested.
-1,000 small businesses were damaged or robbed.
+One thousand small businesses were damaged or robbed.
 Property damages, assessed financially, were more severe in DC ($15 million), Baltimore ($12 million), and Chicago ($10 million) than in any other cities.

-In addition, an active Army soldier died in a traffic accident while redeploying from the city.
+In addition, an active Army soldier died in a traffic crash while redeploying from the city.
 Rioters set more than 1,200 fires during the disturbance.
 Damage was estimated at over $12 million (equivalent to $77.5 million today).

-Of the arrests, 3,488 were for curfew violations, 955 for burglary, 665 for looting, 391 for assault, and 5 for arson.
+Of the arrests, 3,488 were for curfew violations, 955 for burglary, 665 for looting, 391 for assault, and five for arson.

 Legacy

 One of the major outcomes of the uprising was the attention Agnew received when he criticized local black leaders for not doing enough to help stop the disturbance.
 These statements caught the attention of Richard Nixon, who was looking for someone on his ticket who could counter George Wallace's American Independent Party third party campaign.
 Agnew became Nixon's vice presidential running mate in 1968.

 The uprising had broken out mainly in the black neighborhoods of East and West Baltimore in which extensive property damage and looting occurred.
-Many of the businesses destroyed in the uprising were located along the main commercial avenues of the neighborhoods and were often owned by people of a Jewish background.
+Many of the businesses destroyed in the uprising were located along the main commercial avenues of the neighborhoods and were often owned by Baltimore Jews.

 Media and academic coverage of the events has been thin, partly because the event remains emotional for those involved.
+In April 2008, for the fortieth anniversary of the events, the University of Baltimore organized an exhibit, "Baltimore '68: Riots and Rebirth."
+It utilized oral history testimonies from people who lived through the unrest.
+It was the first major academic project to focus on these events.